Playing Custom Imported Sounds in a VEXcode V5 Project

 VEXcode V5 C++

-Select each image above to enlarge.
+Select the image above to enlarge.

 Since the sounds play through the connected device, ensure the volume is up when playing sounds.